Yeraze/ytnef/README.md

 Automatic stripping of TNEF streams using procmail:
 ---------------------------------------------------

-If you want to use ytnefprocess.pl, then make sure to do the following:
+If you want to use ytnefprocess, then make sure to do the following:

 1. Build and install ytnef as described in the Installation section.
 2. Make a directory `~/.ytnef`